roman-milk/roman-milk.github.io/a-summer-with-gina.md

+===

- ****** A Summer with Gina ****** bygeronimo_appleby© He held Gina up, supporting her completely while her feet came off the bed.
+He held Gina up, supporting her completely while her feet came off the bed.
 In that position her decent onto the man's cock was controlled wholly by him, the girl's entire weight supported by his arms, his erection acting as a plinth upon which she was impaled.

  From where I was I could only gape at the sight: the mollusc of Gina's fat- lipped pussy taking that rigid length.